 Both Dance and Sport offer the opportunity to follow a Leadership Award.
 These are qualification courses at Level 1 and 2 and may be added to your study programme.
 Further details available on the prospective course pages and on the College website.

 For Visual Arts students to build a successful portfolio for progression to an Art & Design degree or foundation course.
 Work directly from a range of life models and produce a series of drawings, paintings, mixed media or experimental works.

-Student led discussion, dissection and deconstruction of philosophical issues and arguments.
+Student-led discussion, dissection and analysis of philosophical issues and arguments.

-Weekly meetings with a broad range of speakers – local MPs, councillors, activists, journalists, academics and many more.
-A change to meet, discuss, contest and listen to viewpoints you may have never considered before.
+Weekly meetings with a broad range of speakers – local MPs, Councillors, activists, journalists, academics and many more.
+A chance to meet, discuss, contest and listen to viewpoints you may have never considered before.

 Varndean College Ambassadors